 Cooperative Education Program (Co-op Program) administered by the Safety Sciences Department provides real-world safety experience for the students by having them work with safety professionals in industry.
 Students receive no academic credit for the Co-op experience.
 They receive a passing or failing grade, based on a performance evaluation by the site supervisor.

 This is a minimum of a 12-week, 40-hour-per week program.
-The student is paid as an employee at the work site ($10-15/hour average).
+The student is paid as an employee at the work site ($12–15/hour average).
 Safety Sciences faculty make no assignments for the Co-op student and do not evaluate the student's work.
-See Job Opportunities.

 Responsibilities for organizations that participate in the Co-op Program are generally the same as those of any employer-employee relationship.
 The employer, as a participating agency:

 Students who meet university qualifications may be interviewed by participating employers.
-Employers should post the co-op position on the job opportunity page on this website.
+Employers should post the Co-op position on Handshake, IUP’s job opportunity page.
 The co-op should be posted three to six months before the start of the Co-op.
 Interviews may be held on the IUP campus, at the Career Fair, or conducted by telephone.
 The final selection of Co-op student is made by the employer.